 At the end of each day on the road, you need to find a safe place to park your truck.
 This may be off an interstate exit, a rest stop, or a truck stop.
-Sometimes, you may park where it's convenient if you're nearing your work limit for the day.
+Sometimes, you may park whereever it’s convenient if you’re nearing your work limit for the day.

-This schedule usually repeats for three to four weeks, then you'll spend a few days, or more, at home before heading back out on the road.
+This schedule usually repeats for three to four weeks, then you’ll spend a few days or more at home before heading back out on the road.

 OTR Driving as a Solo Driver vs. Team

 As an OTR trucker, you may work as a solo driver, taking time off the road to sleep and rest every day, or be part of a team so you can trade off driving.
 Usually, one driver sleeps in the sleeper berth while the other driver keeps the wheels moving.
 Team drivers may earn a higher income due to driving more miles in shorter times, and if you’re more of an extrovert, having a partner could help stave off loneliness.
 However, team driving can be stressful due to the amount of time you spend with a coworker.
 Married team drivers aren’t unusual.